 Located in Qingshui District in Taichung, Gaomei Wetlands (高美濕地) is an ecological preservation zone in Central Taiwan.
 Also known as Gaomei Wetland Preservation Area, the wetland is known for its abundant natural resources and beautiful sunset.

-And the best way to experience Gaomei Wetlands is during the late afternoon, where you can catch the sea breeze and watch the sun disappear below the horizon.
+And the best way to experience Gaomei Wetlands is during the late afternoon when you can catch the sea breeze and watch the sun disappear below the horizon.

-But if the weather doesn’t cooperate during your visit, or if you can’t make it there during the afternoon, you should still visit Gaomei Wetlands while you are in Taichung.
-And you should include Wuqi Fisherman’s Harbour and Luce Memorial Chapel to your day trip itinerary.
-I will show you exactly how you can see all three attractions comfortably in one day.
+But if the weather doesn’t cooperate during your visit, or if you can’t make it there during the afternoon, you should still visit Gaomei Wetlands while in Taichung.
+And you should include Wuqi Fisherman’s Harbour and Luce Memorial Chapel in your day trip itinerary.
+I will show you how you can see all three attractions comfortably in one day.

 Before you visit Gaomei Wetlands

 Before you go to Gaomei in Taichung, take a look at my post on all my best tips for travelling to Taiwan.
-I included a lot of information, including getting a Taiwan tourist SIM card, transportation around the country and more.
+I included information like how to get a Taiwan tourist SIM card, transportation around the country and more.

 And check out more tips on my solo travel guide to Taichung and learn about other attractions in Taichung.